DJI Mini 4 Pro Battery Not Charging — Troubleshooting Guide

 Normal Charging Behavior

-When charging correctly, you’ll see the LEDs light up sequentially from left to right, with the highest lit LED slowly blinking.
-This indicates active charging.
+Charging correctly looks like this — LEDs lighting up sequentially left to right, with the highest active LED blinking slowly.
+That’s normal.
 All four LEDs solid means fully charged.
-Simple.
+Simple enough.

 Single Slow Blink (One LED)